 The advance recipient will not be eligible to receive any future advances if the advance was not properly cleared.

 The university pays directly or reimburses individuals for expenses that are necessary and appropriate to conduct University business.
-This policy outlines the core responsibility, guiding principle, reimbursement policy and examples of business-related expenses at Stanford University.
+This policy outlines the guiding principles, reimbursement and travel policies and examples of business-related expenses at Stanford University.
 This policy applies to all fund types and business expenses, including travel undertaken for university business and purchases of items to be owned by Stanford.
 It should be used in conjunction with resources and procedural information on the Gateway to Financial Activities (Fingate) website.

 This policy is applicable to direct payments and reimbursements of: